JohnFuzzFaceMcMahon/AdventOfCode2022/Day02/README.txt

 Dumb Move Of The Day
 --------------------

-Do you need to sanitize your inputs with gsub()
+When running under WSL you probably need to sanitize your inputs with gsub()

 --------------
 Program Output